emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

 :::: tabs type:card
 ::: tab apps.emqx.io/v1beta4

-EMQX CRD supports configuring volumes and mount points for EMQX clusters through `.spec.template.spec.volumes` and `.spec.template.spec.emqxContainer.volumeMounts` fields.
+`apps.emqx.io/v1beta4 EmqxEnterprise` supports configuring volumes and mount points for EMQX clusters through `.spec.template.spec.volumes` and `.spec.template.spec.emqxContainer.volumeMounts` fields.
 In this article, we can use these two fields to configure TLS certificates for the EMQX cluster.

 There are many types of Volumes.
 For the description of Volumes, please refer to the document: [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
 In this article we are using the `secret` type.